-Disruptive technology creates the opportunity for new markets to emerge.
+Disruptive technology automates jobs, but it also creates the opportunity for new markets to emerge.

 As we learn how to use technology for a greater purpose, it empowers us to build new products to serve the needs of currently unserved customers.